Chew/TARDIS-Docs/docs/time-travel.md

 ### Exiting

-To exit the TARDIS simply RIGHT-click on the iron door with your TARDIS key and you will exit at your destination.
+To exit the TARDIS simply RIGHT-click on the iron door to open it and walk out to your destination.

 ## Other ways to travel